Updated 4 December, 2024

 Each of the basic consonants is associated with one of 3 classes (high, mid, and low), that play a part in indicating the tone of the syllable (see tones).
 In not all cases does this lead to more than one letter for a given consonant.

 The pronunciation of a letter often differs when the consonant is the onset or coda of a syllable.
+The hyphens indicates where a pronunciation is that of a syllable coda.

 A silent ห is added before the characters in the list below to make their default tonal class high.